 Why have one National Christmas Tree when you can have two?!
 That’s right; the Capitol building also has a Christmas tree.
 Since the 1960s, a tree has been brought to the steps of the U.S. Capitol from a different National Forest each year.
 This one doesn’t have all of the extras, like the mini trees and musical performances, but it does get its own lighting ceremony.
 And in my personal opinion, this tree is much prettier than the official National Christmas Tree.

 The Capitol Tree is located on the West Lawn of Capitol Building.
 One of the most iconic pictures of Christmas in Washington, DC is a photo of the Capitol Christmas Tree with the famous rotunda and Capitol steps behind it.
 Make sure to stop by here if you’re spending Christmas in Washington, DC!

 Every year, the U.S. Botanic Garden has a special “Season’s Greenings” (see what they did there?) exhibit.
 The exhibit always features amazing plant-based recreations of famous landmarks and buildings.
 2017’s theme was Roadside Attractions, and included Cadillac Ranch made from bamboo leaves, Mr. Potato Head made from a gourd, and Mt.
 Rushmore made from a combination of mahogany, black walnut bark, sponge fungi, and driftwood!
-The entrance hall also has huge recreations of DC landmarks, such as the White House and the Capitol Building.
+2019 will be a celebration of botanic gardens from across the country.
+The entrance hall also has huge recreations of DC landmarks, such as the White House and the Capitol Building, as well as a 3,000+ poinsettia display that includes varieties not yet on the market.
 It’s an awesome exhibit, and it’s free!